PowerFeather/powerfeather-docs/docs/guides/create_esphome_device.md

 # Creating an ESPHome Device

 The ESPHome integration exposes the board's supply, battery, output, charging, and power-state controls to Home Assistant.
 The current integration is the `powerfeather` external component and uses PowerFeather-SDK V2.

+This guide covers ESPHome PowerFeather `2.0.0-beta1`.

 ## Start a Device Config